 Even with treatment, half of affected patients go on to chronic occlusion 3.
-Surgical shunt formation may be useful for patient with portal hypertension.
+Surgical shunt formation may be useful for a patient with portal hypertension.

 The most important differential is to distinguish bland thrombus from tumor thrombus.
-Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR5V (see: LI-RADS classification)
+Tumor thrombus is a contraindication to liver transplantation and is accorded a special LI-RADS status, LR5V (see: LI-RADS classification).